voidlizard/hbs2/README.md

 ## Why DVCS are not actually distributed

 Reason 1.
-Because they don have a content distribution mechanisms
+Because they don't have any content distribution mechanism.

 Common practice right now is using centralized services, which are: